Transportation in Colombia

 Ciclovía Bogotá

-Cycling is especially ideal on Sundays, during the Ciclovía, when some main roads are closed to traffic from 7 a.m. – 2 p.m.
-This gives the many recreationists a chance to bike, walk or skate.
+Sunday especially is ideal for cycling, during the Ciclovía, when a number of main roads are closed to traffic from 7 a.m. – 2 p.m.
+This gives the many recreational cyclists the chance to be able to bike, walk or skate.
 Click here for a map of the routes

 There is also a ciclovía in other cities of Colombia, such as Medellín.

 Colombia has many beautiful cycling areas, including the coffee triangle, where you can cycle through hills and mountains, through small villages and past waterfalls.
-For an impression of cycling in the coffee region, watch this
+For an impression of cycling in the coffee triangle, watch this youtube video.

 Metrosystem Medellín